Origami-Rice/ec0logic/deliverable-1/planning.md

 Current tools for making a grocery shopping list include using a note taking application or traditional pen and paper.
 This requires the user to manually cross reference their refrigerator and pantry.
 The user also needs to make the right decisions about what and how much to buy.
 Our shopping list feature is integrated with the inventory tracker so that when they try adding items to the shopping list that they still have in their inventory, the app will give a warning.
 It also stores a short history of the types and amounts of foods that the user has bought in the past but ended up wasting due to food spoilage.
 That way, the app will give a warning if they try to add the same food and quantity to their shopping list again.
 This builds on our partner's idea of predicting and preventing possible future food waste before it even gets to the consumer's home.

 Another unique selling point of our product is that we automatically calculate the user’s greenhouse gas (GHG) emissions over time based on the items in their inventory that have expired.
-This allows users to measure their food waste and see the impacts of their actions.
+This allows users to measure their food waste and see the environmental impacts of their actions.
 We want to show that even if you are wasting a little food, it can build up over time.
-According to the City of Toronto website, “Canada’s 2.2 million tonnes of avoidable household food waste is equivalent to 9.8 million tonnes of CO2 and 2.1 million cars on the road.” (https://www.toronto.ca/services-payments/recycling-organics-garbage/long-term-waste-strategy/waste-reduction/food-waste/#:~:text=According%20to%20the%20National%20Zero,waste%20has%20substantial%20environmental%20impacts).
-Conversely, users can also see how they have progressed and how little improvements have big effects as well.
+To put this into perspective, according to the City of Toronto website, “Canada’s 2.2 million tonnes of avoidable household food waste is equivalent to 9.8 million tonnes of CO2 and 2.1 million cars on the road.”
+(Source: https://www.toronto.ca/services-payments/recycling-organics-garbage/long-term-waste-strategy/waste-reduction/food-waste/#:~:text=According%20to%20the%20National%20Zero,waste%20has%20substantial%20environmental%20impacts).
+Conversely, users can see how they have progressed and how little improvements have big effects as well.
 We have not seen any existing alternatives that include this feature.

 #### Q4: How will you build it?